aoijs/website/src/content/docs/guides/client/commandhandler.md

   },
 });

-const loader = new LoadCommands(bot);
-loader.load(bot.cmd, "./commands/"); //you can change this to any directory you want
+bot.LoadCommands(bot.cmd, "./commands/"); //you can change this to any directory you want
 ```

 ### Setting everything up with folders and files